Connect with us

 Suyeonsanbang means “a small home in the forest where writers gather” in English, which is an appropriate title for this peaceful traditional teahouse that previously housed late Korean novelist Lee Tae-jun.

-Check Also: Best Cities In South Africa To Visit For Vacations
+Check Also: 10 Best Cities To Visit In Cambodia 2024 | MUST SEE

 Located near the idyllic Bukhansan National Park, Suyeonsanbang feels like a mountain lodge far away from the city.
 It’s a wonderfully tranquil space with a rich literary history, extensive tea menu, and seasonal shaved ice.